See 8 of the most common mistakes that food trucks make and how to avoid them

 Food truck businesses are like many other types of business in the sense that some go on to succeed, whilst others fail and the reasons why are often the same.

-Some common reasons for food truck business failure include choosing the wrong product, not having a clear brand identity, poor presentation and taking on too much.
+Some common reasons for food truck business failure include choosing the wrong product, not having a clear brand identity, poor presentation, and taking on too much.

 These are not the only reasons however and there are a few more that can determine food truck business success or failure.
 After all, only 40% of food trucks manage to get past 3 years of business before they fail.

 In this article, I have put together 8 reasons why food trucks fail along with some tips for avoiding these mistakes for anyone looking to start their own mobile catering business.